-Deborah Layton Blakely was a Peoples Temple member who escaped Jonestown six months before the massacre.
-She filed an affidavit against Jones in order to get the U.S. government to investigate the Peoples Temple.
+Deborah Layton was a Peoples Temple member who escaped Jonestown six months before the massacre.
+She filed an affidavit against Jones in order to get the US government to investigate the Peoples Temple.
 According to Layton, one of the ways that members of the cult were controlled was by being sent to the "medical unit."

 "Brave people who spoke out against the atrocities in Jonestown were taken to the 'medical unit' and put on coma inducing drugs," she said.
 "Others had a python wrapped around their neck.
 Children who cried about wanting to go back to the States were lowered into a dark well at night.
 One man was forced into 'the box' underground where he stayed for days/weeks."

 To break specific members of his group down, Jones would force them to undergo mass criticism in front of the rest of the congregation.
-Jones would make the followers strip naked in public, and encouraged other cult members to berate them at length.
+Jones would make the followers strip naked in public and encouraged other cult members to berate them at length.

 The first forms of punishment [in the Temple] were mental, where they would get up and totally disgrace and humiliate the person in front of the whole congregation...
-Jim would then come over and put his arms around the person and say, 'I realize that you went through a lot, but it was for the cause.
+Jim would then come over and put his arms around the person and say, "I realize that you went through a lot, but it was for the cause.
 Father loves you and you’re a stronger person now.
-I can trust you more now that you’ve gone through and accepted this discipline.'"
+I can trust you more now that you’ve gone through and accepted this discipline."